Chinese room: Chinese room and Turing completeness

 The Chinese room has a design analogous to that of a modern computer.
-It has a Von Neumann architecture, which consists of a program (the book of instructions), some memory (the papers and file cabinets), a CPU that follows the instructions (the man), and a means to write symbols in memory (the pencil and eraser).
+It has a Von Neumann architecture, which consists of a program (the book of instructions), some memory (the papers and file cabinets), a machine that follows the instructions (the man), and a means to write symbols in memory (the pencil and eraser).
 A machine with this design is known in theoretical computer science as "Turing complete", because it has the necessary machinery to carry out any computation that a Turing machine can do, and therefore it is capable of doing a step-by-step simulation of any other digital machine, given enough memory and time.
-Alan Turing writes, "all digital computers are in a sense equivalent."
+Turing writes, "all digital computers are in a sense equivalent."
 The widely accepted Church–Turing thesis holds that any function computable by an effective procedure is computable by a Turing machine.

 The Turing completeness of the Chinese room implies that it can do whatever any other digital computer can do (albeit much, much more slowly).
 Thus, if the Chinese room does not or can not contain a Chinese-speaking mind, then no other digital computer can contain a mind.
 Some replies to Searle begin by arguing that the room, as described, cannot have a Chinese-speaking mind.
 Arguments of this form, according to Stevan Harnad, are "no refutation (but rather an affirmation)" of the Chinese room argument, because these arguments actually imply that no digital computers can have a mind.

 There are some critics, such as Hanoch Ben-Yami, who argue that the Chinese room cannot simulate all the abilities of a digital computer, such as being able to determine the current time.